natural-script/core/README.md

 # Announcement

-## Jste v0.5 Alpha is on its way with many new features and bug fixes including:
+## Jste v0.5 Alpha is coming soon on 5~15 February 2018 with many new features and bug fixes including:

-1. Automatic spelling correction.
+1. Automatic spelling correction thanks to Google Translate.
-2. Automatic language detection thanks to Franc JS library..
+2. Automatic language detection thanks to Franc JS library.
-3. Jste Command Builder which will make the community be able to translate Jste to more languages in very easy way.
+3. Jste Command Studio which will make the community be able to translate Jste to more languages in very easy way.
 4. Storing all the commands in a Rivescript file so that anyone can access, adding or modifying them easily.
 4. Jste build script Windows compatibility.
 5. Updated web components.